 To help you declare your Happier Place, we currently sell a weather-resistant “I’m in my happier place.” sticker.
 Of course, we advise you against sticking it anywhere you don’t have permission to.
 But it works great on items that you take to your Happier Place, like water bottles, coolers, notebooks, kayaks, beach chair, etc. We plan on offering more products with that slogan soon…

-Save this image to Pinterest so you can find this post again easily.
+Save this image to Pinterest so you can find this post again easily and share it with others.

-Please leave a comment below: Tell us about your Happier Place – no matter if it’s an actual location, an activity or a mental image of either.
-Let’s inspire each other…
+Leave a comment below: Tell us about your Happier Place – no matter if it’s an actual location, an activity or a mental image of either.